ionefine/p2p-cortical/README.md

 Figures in the paper
 ===============

-To produce the figures in the paper use the following files:
+To produce the figures in the paper use the following files.
+You may get slightly different figures due to the inherent randomness in the modeling or also possibly slight tweaks made to the models.

 ## Figure 1
 To be updated.
 Not in GitHub repo yet.